 FHA home loans can be used to obtain a multi-unit property.
 These kinds of properties are desirable because you will not only be a home owner, but you will get to pay off your mortgage with drastically lower payments and build equity much faster.

 What kind of multi-unit property can the FHA home loan be used on?

 How this works is that the borrower of the FHA home loan will qualify for and be approved to purchase a multi-unit property.
 This will be either for two units (a duplex), three units (a triplex), or four units (a fourplex).
 The most units you may have is four, and the main stipulation is that you live in one of the units.
-Another requirement will be that if you are renting out the properties, the tenants will need to have been living there, or if they will be new tenants, you need a prepared lease agreement and their deposits from them ahead of time.
-You cannot normally count the rent payments as part of your current income.
+The property has to be your primary residence.
+This program can’t be used to purchase investment property.
+You also, cannot count future rent payments as part of your current income for qualifying purposes.

 What kind of perks can you look forward to in using the FHA home loan for multi-unit properties?

 The benefit of purchasing a multi-unit property with FHA is the low down payment requirement of 3.5%.
 Other loan programs typically want to see a larger down payment for a multi-unit property.

 Another benefit is that purchasing a multi-unit will help offset your mortgage payments by renting out the other units that aren’t occupied by you.
 You as a homeowner get a chance at becoming a landlord.
 The rental payments that are received by the tenants can be used towards paying down your mortgage or simply lowering your monthly out of pocket costs.